npms-io/npms-analyzer/docs/architecture.md

 - Check if the module is deprecated
 - Check if the module has a test script

-### source analyzer
+#### source

-The source analyzer digs into the source code.
+The source collector digs into the source code.

-- Simple check for `.npmignore` and `.gitignore`
+- Check certain files: `.npmignore`, `.gitignore`, `.gitattributes`, README size, tests size, etc
 - Detect linters, such as `eslint`, `jshint`, `jslint` and `jscs`
 - Detect badges in the README
-- Analyze code complexity
+- Compute code complexity *
-- Analyze code coverage
+- Grab the code coverage %
 - Get repository file size
 - Get dependencies insight, including if they are outdated
-- Search for tech debts: TODOs, FIXMEs, etc
+- Search for tech debts: TODOs, FIXMEs, etc *
 - Get security insight with node security project

+Items signaled with * are not yet done.

-### github analyzer
+#### github

-The github analyzer uses GitHub and [Issue Stats](http://issuestats.com/) to collect useful data and statistics present there.
+The github collector uses GitHub and [Issue Stats](http://issuestats.com/) to collect useful data and statistics present there.

 - Get number of stars, subscribers and forks
-- Analyze the repository activity in terms of commits
+- Fetch the repository activity in terms of commits
-- Analyze the number of issues as well as the time it takes for them to be closed
+- Fetch the number of issues and their distribution over time
 - Extract the homepage
 - Fetch contributors
 - Check the build status

-This analyzer is susceptible to the GitHub [rate limit](https://developer.github.com/v3/rate_limit/) policy.
+This collector is susceptible to the GitHub [rate limit](https://developer.github.com/v3/rate_limit/) policy.
 To fight against this limit, you may define several GitHub keys to be used in a round-robin fashion.

-### npm analyzer
+#### npm

-The npm analyzer uses the replicated CouchDB views and the npm [download-counts](https://github.com/npm/download-counts) API to extract useful information present there.
+The npm collector uses the replicated CouchDB views and the npm [download-counts](https://github.com/npm/download-counts) API to extract useful information present there.

 - Get number of stars